Rugby rights: Spark did not get to bid

-How much was Spark will to pay for rugby rights through to 2026?
+How much was Spark willing to pay for rugby rights through to 2026?

 We'll never know.